nbnsucks/nbnsucks.github.io/hfcmon/README.md

 The aim of installing an attenuator is to reduce your downstream power levels so they're in spec as discussed above or [here](https://pickmymodem.com/signal-levels-docsis-3-03-1-cable-modem/).

 The official NBN attenuators seem to be: [Digitek Attenuators F Type - 3dB (part number 08AF03) or 6dB (part number 08AF06)](http://au.digitek.tv/index.php?page=shop.product_details&category_id=87&flypage=shop.flypageDIGI&product_id=289&option=com_virtuemart&Itemid=1).
-I think you can purchase them through [radioparts.com.au](https://www.radioparts.com.au/contact-us), but I'm not sure.
-Alternatively, something like <a href="https://www.thatcable.com/f-connector-coaxial-cable-variable-attenuator-0-20db-coax-rf-digital-tv-freeview">variable attenuators</a> might give you more flexibility.
-If nothing else, next time your NBN technician visits just ask for a 3dB attenuator even if you don't need it - it might come in handy later!

-The reality is you shouldn't install an attenuator yourself and they should only be installed by an authorised NBN technician.
+You shouldn't install an attenuator yourself - they should only be installed by an authorised NBN technician.
-However if you're keen, there's really no harm in playing around with adding an attenuator if you want to see what it does - the worst that will happen is you'll figure out you need to unplug it!

 Why does my cable modem restart all by itself?
 ---------------------------------------------------------